sndbox-llc/hugo_nipo_plus/themes/relearn/exampleSite/content/basics/configuration/_index.en.md

   # Javascript and CSS cache are automatically busted when new version of site is generated.
   # Set this to true to disable this behavior (some proxies don't handle well this optimization)
   disableAssetsBusting = false
+  # Set this to true if you want to disable generation for generator version meta tags of hugo and the theme;
+  # don't forget to also set Hugo's disableHugoGeneratorInject=true, otherwise it will generate a meta tag into your home page
+  disableGeneratorVersion = false
   # Set this to true to disable copy-to-clipboard button for inline code.
   disableInlineCopyToClipBoard = false
   # A title for shortcuts in menu is set by default.
 Set this to true to disable it.